Log streaming: New Relic Logs

 New Relic Marketplace

-2. Click the Install quickstart button.
+2. Click Install quickstart.

 New Relic Fastly Dashboard Page

-3. Click the Begin installation button.
+3. Click Begin installation.

 New Relic Fastly Dashboard Install Step 1

-4. Click the Done button or the Skip this step link.
+4. Click Done or Skip this step.

 New Relic Fastly Dashboard Install Step 2

-5. Click the See your data button.
+5. Click See your data.

 New Relic Fastly Dashboard Install Step 3

-The Fastly dashboard will appear.
+The Fastly dashboard appears.

 New Relic Fastly Dashboard